derekanderson98/DoronaiCharacterManager/README.md

 Problems with this project:
 1. There is far too much logic in the model layer.
 These classes should contain information.
 The functions calculating values should be in the control layer.
-2. There is insufficient unit testing, partially due to the issues with the model layer.
+2. There is currently no testing implemented.
 3. While useful for file pickers, Swing is a very limited frontend framework, and this project would be better suited by utilizing a newer and more versatile system.